 I was already two chapters into What Once Was Home when I watched this film (not for the first time), and it helped me to recognize the direction in which my own book was headed.

 I observed that the story of Vassili isn’t the story of the battle he participated in, but the story of how he participated in it.
 While the legend of the character is how he inspired the other soldiers in the battle, the story of the film centers on his own experiences and what he endures.
 From the cold and lack of food to observing the suffering of his fellow man, and even a romantic entanglement, the story of Vassili is the story of one man’s life in a war-torn city.
 Even his conflict with the antagonist, a German sniper, is played out beautifully in a way that comes across as an unspoken dialogue or well-choreographed waltz.

 Wars are an amazing setting for storytelling.
 What I have learned – in what some may call my maturity – is that these amazing stories are not about the conflict itself, but about what people endure and accomplish given the situation in which they find themselves.
 It is an extreme challenge placed upon ordinary shoulders, and what some may say is the ultimate backdrop with which to explore the human condition.

-I’ll be taking What Once Was Home off the shelf in April and finishing it soon.
-I’m excited about the direction it is taking, and the story of Jace Cox is growing into something that even I had not expected.
-It is becoming something deeply personal, and Jace is facing challenges to his own moral compass and humanity in much the same way as Vassili did during The Battle of Stalingrad.
+The story of Jace Cox became something that even I had not expected.
+It is something deeply personal, and Jace is facing challenges to his own moral compass and humanity in much the same way as Vassili did during The Battle of Stalingrad.
 The question still remains: Can he hold onto this humanity in a world gone mad?